 Between January and March 2017, we issued an aggregate of 3,093,898 shares of our Series A Preferred Stock at a price per share of \$2.26 in five closings for total gross proceeds of \$7.0 million.
 The first two closings occurred in January 2017, at which time we issued an aggregate of 2,299,266 shares of our Series A Preferred Stock for gross cash proceeds of approximately \$5.2 million.
-The third and fourth closings occurred in February 2017, at which time we issued an additional 749,496 shares of our Series A Preferred Stock for gross cash proceeds of approximately \$5.2 million.
-The third and fourth closings occurred in February 2017, at which time we issued an additional 749,496 shares of our Series A Preferred Stock for gross cash proceeds of \$0.1 million.
+The third and fourth closings occurred in February 2017, at which time we issued an additional 749,496 shares of our Series A Preferred Stock for gross cash proceeds of approximately \$1.7 million.
 The fifth closing occurred in March 2017, at which time we issued an additional 45,137 shares of our Series A Preferred Stock for gross cash proceeds of \$0.1 million.
 In connection with the last closing of the Series A Preferred Stock financing and pursuant to that certain Placement Agency Agreement by and between us and Brookline Capital Markets, a division of CIM Securities, LLC, or Brookline, serving as placement agent, dated October 7, 2016, as amended and restated on November 23, 2016, in March 2017, certain employees of Brookline were issued 10-year warrants, entitling such individuals to purchase up to an aggregate of 309,389 shares of our common stock at an exercise price of \$2.49 per share.

 The table below sets forth the number of shares of our Series A Preferred Stock purchased by our directors, holders of more than 5% of our capital stock and their affiliated entities or immediate family members.
-Each share of Series A Preferred Stock in the table below automatically converted into one share of our common stock immediately upon the completion of the IPO.
-For a description of the material rights and privileges of the Series A Preferred Stock see the section titled "Description of Capital Stock - Preferred Stock" and Note 4 to the notes to our financial statements included elsewhere in this prospectus.
+Each share of Series A Preferred Stock in the table below will automatically convert into one share of our common stock immediately upon the completion of this offering.
+For a description of the material rights and privileges of the Series A Preferred Stock see the section titled "Description of Capital Stock-Preferred Stock" and Note 4 to the notes to our financial statements included elsewhere in this prospectus.

-Series A Preferred Stock Aggregate Cash Purchase Price
+Name Series A Preferred Stock (#) Aggregate Cash Purchase Price (\$) Franklin M. Berger, CFA (1) 244,032 552,125 Joel S. Marcus (2) 110,497 250,000 Alexandria Venture Investments, LLC (2) 800,716 1,811,625

-Name (#) (\$)

-Franklin M. Berger, CFA (1) 244,032 552,125

-Joel S. Marcus (2) 110,497 250,000

-Alexandria Venture Investments, LLC (2) 800,716 1,811,625

-(1) Mr. Berger was a member of our board of directors until the date of our IPO.
+(1) Mr. Berger is a member of our board of directors.